-Writing under the pseudonym of "Johannes de Silentio," Kierkegaard discusses the story from the Bible, Genesis 22:1-18, of Abraham's willingness to sacrifice Isaac.
+Writing under the pseudonym of “Johannes de Silentio,” Kierkegaard opens Fear and Trembling with the story from the Bible, Genesis 22:1-18, of Abraham's willingness to sacrifice Isaac.
 For this deed, Abraham is normally acknowledged as the father of faith, but in this day and age, Johannes remarks, no one is content with faith.
 Everyone thinks that they can begin with faith and go further.

 The first problema begins with the Hegelian assertion that the ethical is the universal, and that it is the telos for everything outside itself.
 According to the ethical, what Abraham attempted was murder: his sacrifice cannot be understood in terms of the universal.
 Thus, he suggests, there must be a teleological suspension of the ethical.
 Abraham suspended his obligation to the universal to fulfill his higher duty to God.